Software

 Does Dirac Live ART replace acoustic panels?

-Can HouseCurve export directly to Roon?
+Can HouseCurve export room correction directly to Roon?

-Is WiiM room correction coming to Android?
+Is WiiM room correction available on Android?

-Do I need a calibrated mic?
+Do I need a calibrated mic for room correction?

-More in
+More in Software View all →

 A newsletter delivered straight to your inbox